sugaryourcoffee/monitoring/docs/ganglia.md

 * Add a data source for each monitored server
 * Set the username running *gmetad*

+Before we move on some background information. *gmond* sends and accepts data per default on port 8649.
+That is we have to configure the send and receive port in *gmond* and in *gmetad* we have to configure in the port over which port the data source can be connected to.

 #### Configure *gmond*
 Open up `/etc/ganglia/gmond.conf` and change the content as follows.
 The parts